RizaHKhan/khanr-portfolio/README.md

 3. A migration file with new table

 Don't forget to `rails db:migrate` to implement the new changes into the schema file.

+### Resource
+`rails g resource Portfolio title:string subtitle:string`

+Creates a model and controller but no views

+Think of them as _very skinny scaffolds_.